It was my birthday morning and we arrived at the lovely restaurant surrounded by a water lily pond at about 7.30am.

 Total Service Bank of Breakfast Experience: Minus 12.

-Reflective thoughts: Think of other kind gestures that the team do, which may not be fully appreciated by the guests.
+Reflective thoughts: Think of other kind gestures that the team does, which may not be fully appreciated by the guests.
 Remember, a surprise that is not valued is a waste and may end up being an inconvenience or hassle to the guest.